 The Unit/Troop Movement Section assists units in the preparation, maintenance and execution of movement plans, unit movement data and related documentation.
 This section also assists unit movement officers in obtaining COMPASS/OEL/UDL movement planning aids and other required necessary technical references and serves as the Installation POC with FORSCOM office concerning unit movement data reporting by supported units.
 The section also reviews OEL/UDL reports received from units for completeness, accuracy, arranges and coordinates with highway authorities for all convoys and oversize, overweight, special hauling permits for movement of military vehicles.
 The section is responsible for the accountability, reporting, utilization and inventory/inspection of all QUADCONS/MILVANS and 463L pallets.

 The Passenger Movement Branch is located at building 1012.
 Our phone number is 526-1141.

-This branch arranges, coordinates & documents the transportation and travel for individuals, family members, small groups (not over 10 people) & personal baggage.
-The branch coordinates with group OIC/NCOIC providing technical assistance & guidance in the area of passenger movements & travel.
+This branch arranges, coordinates and documents the transportation and travel for individuals, family members, small groups (not over 10 people) and personal baggage.
+The branch coordinates with group OIC/NCOIC providing technical assistance and guidance in the area of passenger movements and travel.